shivamshende/React-contextAPI-and-Auth0/README.md

 The live link to the project is currently not available.
 However, you can still run the project locally on your machine.

+Our live app not working for some reason.
+Watch demo video -  https://youtu.be/_tcD9ziL8gE?si=xOa5GqEfgnWEefzP

 # Getting Started

 ## React + Vite Setup